suguanYang/ylioo/md/networking/tcp/why_quic.md

 ---

-## why QUIC generally outperforms multiple TCP connections in mobile scenarios, despite your intuition about reliability multiplication.
+## why QUIC generally outperforms multiple TCP connections in mobile scenarios.
 Connection Migration: QUIC was specifically designed with mobility in mind.
 When a device changes networks (e.g., from WiFi to cellular or between cell towers), QUIC can maintain the same connection without requiring a new handshake.
 This works because:

 QUIC connections are identified by a Connection ID rather than by the 4-tuple (source IP, source port, destination IP, destination port)